LevinWeinstein/Ruby_Notes/arrays.md

     * returns those items, just like pop.
     * also returns nil if the array is empty, just like pop.
     * a number of elements to shift can be specified
-        * if the number is greater than the length of the array, <br /> all elements will be popper successfully.
+        * if the number is greater than the length of the array, <br /> all elements will be shifted successfully.
 ```ruby
     count = []
     count.shift #=> nil